Friday, August 22, 2025

 And what he said didn’t really bother me, you know?

-My first crib in Austin was on the third floor of the Alamo Hotel between the not-yet-extant Elephant Room, which would one day officially become my bar, and the original location of Whole Foods, which hadn’t yet been built.
+My first crib was on the third floor of the Alamo Hotel between the not-yet-extant Elephant Room, which would one day officially become my bar, my drinking hole, and the original location of Whole Foods.
+Which hadn’t yet been built.
 Not because the two sites, Whole Foods and the Elephant Room are related somehow but because they were my primary reference points downtown for years, basically the years when W was in office.
-The Elephant Room would become my personal bar like the Cedar Door was my professional bar back in the day, as my principal place to sit down for serious drinking.
-Long before the origins of Whole Foods, actually, as a funky little organic grocery store, just down the street.
-Back in the day only hippies and nature freaks and the wealthy shopped at W.F., which only had a selection the size of a convenience store and had not yet become a nationwide symbol of conspicuous consumption.
-To set the scene geographically every significant location in my life was within a 30-minute walk from the State Capitol.
+The Elephant Room would become my personal bar like the Cedar Door was my professional bar back in an earlier day, as my first principal place in town to sit down for serious drinking.
+Long before the origins of Whole Foods, actually, as a funky little organic grocery store, just down the way on Lamar Boulevard.
+Back in the day only hippies and nature freaks and the wealthy shopped at W.F., btw, which had a selection the size of a convenience store and had not yet become a nationwide symbol of conspicuous consumption.
+To set the scene geographically every significant location in my new life in ATX was within a 30-minute walk from the State Capitol.

 The Alamo was a residence hotel full of pensioners and transient musicians and people who couldn’t put together first and last month’s rent for a real apartment—people like me.
 The Alamo had a barbershop and restaurant on the first floor but you probably didn’t want to get your hair cut there and you definitely didn’t want to eat the food.

 My room had a four-poster bed, half-bathroom, hot plate and windows that opened out over Guadalupe at Sixth Street.
 Who could ask for anything more?
-The Alamo Hotel was a few blocks from the back door of the Governor's Mansion, too, which was about to be occupied by a family of Republicans from Dallas named Clements, who was an oil guy and ex-Reagan Administration defense guy.
+The Alamo Hotel was a few blocks from the back door of the Governor's Mansion, too, which was about to be occupied by a family of Republicans from Dallas named Clements, the patriarch being an oil guy and ex-Reagan Administration defense official.
+To set the scene.
 Anyway for a year the Alamo was my home and the hotel still has a special place in my heart, not to sound overly sentimental, because my first and most enduring drug addiction was nurtured there, in that tiny little room on the 3rd floor.
-The hotel’s most famous guest, living downstairs from me, was Sam Houston Johnson, former President Johnson’s little brother, btw.
+The hotel’s most famous resident, btw, living downstairs from me, was Sam Houston Johnson, former President Johnson’s little brother, btw.
 No lie—it was super-cool living that close to Texas Royalty!
-Sam Houston Johnson had lived at The Alamo for years if not decades before my arrival upstairs.
-We met once in the hotel elevator and he looked just like any other old scary white man to my innocent eyes.
+Sam Houston Johnson had been at The Alamo for years if not decades before my arrival on the floor above him.
+We met once in the hotel elevator and he looked to me just like any other old scary white man.

 Generally-speaking my first impression was that Austin was fucked up but it was a largely holistic experience.
 My metrics: Weed was cheap.
-As an adult, no longer just smoking other people's shit, bought my very first bag, a full oz, for $35 dollars in 1979.
+As a young adult with a job, trying to be responsible, no longer just smoking other people's shit?
+Bought my very first bag, a full oz, for $35 dollars in 1979.
 It was called “Bastrop Special,” which was marginally better than homegrown although it most likely came from Mexico like every other smoke you bought locally.
 This weed had a lot of stems and seeds that you had to remove first, not to sound underprivileged compared to today's pothead.
 And pussy in ATX was free or reasonably-priced.

 If you asked me to put a date on when the world started changing for the worse that would be kind of hard to say but it was an era—a political era, a "social climate” you might call it, that coincided with a new family moving into town.
-Basically when the Bushes were living in the Governor's Mansion, yeah.
+Basically when the Bushes moved into the Governor's Mansion, yeah.
+You didn't want to say there goes the neighborhood but it was kind of true, bro.

 At first it was still go-with-the-flow even after they hit town.
-The family was kind of cool, especially the twins, even if they were Republicans.
+The family itself was kind of cool, especially the twins, even if they were Republicans.
 Weekends you could walk by and see the parties on the grounds of the Mansion, the back fencing didn't include barbed wire yet, and machine guns, you didn't feel like you do now that snipers are tracking your movements, waiting for a step too close.
-When the prior resident Ann Richards lived in that house before the Bushes moved in and you passed by on the back sidewalk at night you could swear that you heard women's laughter and you probably did.
+When the prior resident Ann Richards lived in that house, before the Bushes, and you passed by on the back sidewalk at night you could swear that you heard women's laughter and you probably did.

 If it was early in the campaign before the Secret Service was all over him he might be walking alone, or so it seemed, because there was almost certainly a plainclothes guy in a car and on foot.
 If you watched the future President of the United States go into his campaign office and you kept watching the door, or so it is said?
 This is a great anecdote even if it's not true—but it is true.
 A few minutes later you might have seen a less familiar figure follow W into the building.
 Michael Dell.